microsoft/VSLinux/README.md

 Bugs and new suggestions should be reported on the [Developer Community forum](https://developercommunity.visualstudio.com).
 It is centralized, better equipped for group voting, and has more visibility.

 ## Closing
-New issues will be closed immediately.
+New issues will be closed.
 Bugs and suggestions should be reported on the [Developer Community forum](https://developercommunity.visualstudio.com).

 Existing issues may be closed by the original poster at any time.
 An issue can be closed if:
 - A request is a duplicate of another.
 The duplicate will be linked;